Badstuestræde 18: Møller and his tenants

 Anne Magdalene Lucas, their three children (aged 10 to 14), two brewery workers, two caretakers and two maids.
 Jacob Baden, a professor of philology at the University of Copenhagen, resided in the other dwelling with his wife Sophie Lovise Charlotte Klenov, their 19-year-old son Jacob Baden, one male servant and one maid.

 Møller's property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The present building on the site was constructed for him in 1796–1797.
 One of the first tenants in the building was the priest Christian Bastholm (1740–1819).

 The property was home to 36 residents in four households at the time of the 1801 census.
 Peder Møller resided in the building with three of his two sons (aged 24 and 26, a granddaughter (aged 12), a niece, a brewer (employee), two apprentices, a caretaker and a maid.
-Johan Gotfried Struch, a gricer whose grocery shop was located in the basement, resided in the building with a grocer's apprentice, the 57-year-old chamberlain Gustav Bille, Bille's servant, a coachman and a workman.
+Johan Gotfried Struch, a grocer whose grocery shop was located in the basement, resided in the building with a grocer's apprentice, the 57-year-old chamberlain Gustav Bille, Bille's servant, a coachman and a workman.
 Lauritz Leth, inspector of Copenhagen Fire Corps, resided in the building with his wife Anna Dorothea Ulr.
 Eleonore Bang, their daughters aged 17 and 19), 18-year-old Cecilia Kolstrup, two lodgers and two maids.
 Peter Christian Zeuthen (1855–1823), director of Enkekassen and the owner of Tølløsegård, Søgaard and Sonnerupgård, resided in the building with his wife Wilhelmine Marie Zeuthen (née Bornemann, 1875–1802, daughter of police master Vilhelm Bornemann), their four sons (aged three to 15), a tutor, a male servant, a housekeeper, a female cook and a maid.

 Møller's property was listed in the new cadastre of 1806 as No. 124 in Snaren's Quarter.
 He was now not just registered as brewer but also as captain, probably in the Copenhagen Fire Corps or the Civilian Guard (Borgervæbningen).
 Actor at the Royal Danish Theatre Peter Jørgen Frydendahl (1766–1836) was a resident during the period of 1811–1813.